What is Duty of Care?

 Where is Duty of Care explained?

 It is important that business travelers are informed and made aware of duty of care processes.
 This helps them to travel with confidence while focusing on the business at hand.
-Unfortunately, this is often not the case: a study from Concur revealed that only 42 percent of business travelers feel their employer can protect them in a major event.
+Unfortunately, this is often not the case: studies show that only 42 percent of business travelers feel their employer can protect them in a major event.

 To resolve this, Duty of Care processes should be outlined in a Corporate Travel Policy and communicated internally.
 This ensures that travelers are safe and companies fulfil their Duty of Care responsibilities.